RetroFlag/retroflag-picase/README.md

 # retroflag-picase
 RetroFlag Pi-Case Safe Shutdown

-Make sure turn "SAVE SHUTDOWN" switch on PCB to ON.
+Make sure switch "SAFE SHUTDOWN" on PCB to ON.

 --------------------